ilentt/xmldata/XML_folder_to_product.md

 <panelstatements>
 ```
 #### 3.1 Query statement in the panel statement id `55` for loading of all top level objects.
-To select all top level my fruit product already define at `step 1` you s
+To select all top level my fruit product already define at `step 1` you need declare data source first.
+In th
 ```xml
 "$FRUITS"
 select fruitGroupID, 0, 0,